robert-mccarthy-ca/modern-druid/README.md

 - Dignified green jobs and a clear path to land ownership for workers

 **What we need to start**
-$3.5 million CAD seed capital (land + full infrastructure + 24-month runway) for the first 100-hectare flagship hub in Canada.
+$4 million CAD seed capital (land + full infrastructure + 24-month runway) for the first 100-hectare flagship hub in Canada.
 Everything — designs, workflows, MRV protocols, legal templates — will be open-sourced the moment the first credits are issued.

 When the inevitable disasters finally force the world to act, the Modern Druid should not be a pitch deck.
 It should be a turnkey, profitable, tested engine already running — ready to replicate as fast as society can say “yes”.

-Let’s build it now, so we’re ready when they’re desperate.
+Let’s build it now, so we’re ready when they’re desperate and finally ready to act.

 — Robert McCarthy